akda5id/sw2iphone/README.md

 A command line tool to export [Swinsian](https://swinsian.com/) playlists to iTunes/Music and sync back playcounts and ratings.
 * Converts FLAC files to mp3 (requires sox and lame) as needed.
 Tries (not too hard) to find cover images (cover.jpg, etc), and include them (requires metaflac).
 * Reads song data from the iTunesLibrary Framework (macOS 10.15+).
 (Thanks to code from the [idbcl](https://github.com/jmkerr/idbcl/) project.)
-* Keeps track of files being removed from iTunes, so that we can keep proper count of playcount, and remove files from disk that we transcoded.
+* Keeps track of files being added or removed from iTunes, so that we can keep proper count of playcount, and clean up files from disk that we transcoded if desired.
 ### Install:
-* Download `sw2iphone.zip` from the latest [release](https://github.com/akda5id/sw2iphone/releases/tag/v0.3.0) and extract it and place it somewhere in your $PATH (or reference it directly).
+* Download `sw2iphone.zip` from the latest [release](https://github.com/akda5id/sw2iphone/releases/latest/download/sw2iphone.zip) and extract it and place it somewhere in your $PATH (or reference it directly).
 * If you have FLAC files you want to sync, make sure you have sox, lame, and metaflac installed in /usr/local/bin/.
 Recommend installing with [homebrew](https://brew.sh/) for ease: `brew install flac`,  `brew install lame` and `brew install sox`.
 #### Usage:
 `sw2iphone -h` will give the commands, but here is what you need to know: